ghacks Technology News

 Internet Explorer InPrivate Filter Manager

 InPrivate browsing is an Internet Explorer mode that prevents the saving of data during a web browsing session.
-Web browsers usually record information, like visited web pages, cookies or temporary Internet files.
-The data is available until it is deleted.
-This mode however prevents the saving of data, so that becomes impossible to find out what a user has been doing in that Internet Explorer session.
-Great for finding a present for a family member or close friend, and other, not safe for work (nsfw) activities.
+Web browsers usually record information, like visited web pages, cookies or temporary Internet files. withe the data being available until it is deleted either automatically or manually by the user.

 Internet Explorer can also be started in InPrivate browsing mode by adding the -private parameter to the shortcut.
+When you load the browser, it is then automatically started in private browsing mode.

 InPrivate Filter Manager is a run-once portable tool to make several changes to InPrivate browsing and InPrivate Filtering in Internet Explorer.